MCP Tool Reference

 namespacesnoComma-separated list of namespaces to filter by (e.g. web,background).

 startnoStart of time range in ISO 8601 format.
-If omitted, shows incidents since last deploy.
+Defaults to the most recent deploy if omitted.

 endnoEnd of time range in ISO 8601 format.
 Required if start is provided.

 statesnoComma-separated states: open, closed, wip.
-Shows all states if not specified.
+Returns all states if not specified.

 pagenoPage number (1-based, defaults to 1).